Probesys/lotemplate/README.md

 - Possibly to add dynamic images in tables
 - another way to make image variables that would be compatible with Microsoft Word and maybe other formats (example : set the variable name in the 'alternative text' field)
 - key system for each institution for security
-- handle bulleted lists using table variables
+- handle bulleted lists using table like variables
 - use variable formatting instead of the one of the character before
-- handle iteration system through a list of dict of variables, generating duplicates pages with different values